No, it doesn’t. Not even close.

 I could be wrong.
 I don’t think I am, but I could be.
 (Which, by the way, applies to everything I’ve ever said or published. 🙂 )

-The “internet” is just a term used to describe a vast global network of interconnected computers.
+Let’s start by acknowledging that there is no such entity as “the internet”.
+Internet is just a term that describes a vast global network of interconnected computers.

 It has no laws or rules.

 Even the protocols, formats, and various ways devices interconnect aren’t governed by enforceable laws.
-A more appropriate (if somewhat sexist) term would be “gentlemen’s agreements.”
+A more appropriate (if sexist) term would be “gentlemen’s agreements.”
 Adhere to this specific protocol and you’ll be able to do X on the internet.
-Change that protocol — which can be done — and X won’t work.
+Change that protocol (which can be done) and X won’t work.